-Michael Fabricant: What assessment she has made of the economic performance of the region governed by the West Midlands Combined Authority since that authority's formation; and if she will make a statement.
+Michael Fabricant: What assessment he has made of the effect of normalisation of relations between the State of Israel and the United Arab Emirates on regional stability and security; and if he will make a statement.

 Michael Fabricant: Will my right hon.
 Friend join me in congratulating the United States Administration and indeed the US State Department on helping to broker this deal?
 I suspect he will not agree with me when I say that I think it is their pragmatic approach to say that a two-state deal is not going to happen as long as we have Hamas and Hezbollah taking the line they do, but what I would ask my right hon....

 Michael Fabricant: To ask the Secretary of State for Digital, Culture, Media and Sport, what financial support is available for local councils to maintain swimming pools while they remain closed; and if he will allow public swimming pools to open subject to protections being in place to prevent covid-19 contagion.

 Michael Fabricant: What steps his Department is taking to encourage home working; and if he will make a statement.

 Michael Fabricant: Well, a recent survey has shown that two thirds of people would prefer to work from home either full time or part time, rather than work all the time at the places they worked from pre-covid.
 With this change in attitudes, which means we will end up with less pollution and probably a better standard of living, what can the Government do, and what can she do, to encourage this type of working...

 Michael Fabricant: What guidance his Department issues to local authorities on their membership of local enterprise partnerships; and if he will make a statement.